< back to main hub

 - Accept the offer to receive your money.
 This offer may be revised if your device isn’t as described.

-You don’t have to accept our final offer.
+And remember, you don’t have to accept our final offer.
 Just let us know if you don’t want to accept our valuation.
 We’ll send your tech back at no extra cost.
+Now you're up to date on electronic recycling, learn more about trading in your second-hand phone for cash with Envirofone!
+Recycle tech now!

 More articles